ROBERT SIEGEL, HOST:

 CORNISH: That's NPR's science correspondent Shankar Vedantam.
 Shankar, thank you for speaking with us.

 Thanks, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.